casework/casework.github.io/releases/0.4.0/index.md

 The focus of this release is on:
 * providing an easy way to produce a provenance chain for evidence objects up to and including their moment of emergence in the investigation.
 This is modeled after the [PROV-O ontology](https://www.w3.org/TR/prov-o/).
 * upgrading to UCO 0.6.0, which includes changes brought forward by the CASE community.
-See also: [https://unifiedcyberontology.org/releases/0.6.0/](https://unifiedcyberontology.org/releases/0.6.0/).

 ### Changes